swapnilghone/rt-slider/README.md

 # Rt Slider Plugin

-Welcome to the Elementor GitHub repository!
+Welcome to the Rt Slider GitHub repository!

 Rt Slider is an easy-to-use WordPress plugin that makes it simple to create visually appealing sliders for your website.
 Its user-friendly interface allows you to quickly add slider images and customize various settings to match your site's look and feel.